SJoshua/Soul-of-Web-QQ-Robot/README.md

 # Soul-of-Web-QQ-Robot
-Process and Response messages.
-(Without network libraries)
+Processing messages and producing responses.

 ## Control
-Use a table to save administrators' data.
-Needs permission level to execute the commands about robot.
+There are some commands for administrator with different level.

 ## Function
-Users can send commands to robot, such as "翻译...".
+Users are able to send commands to robot, such as "translate ...".

 ## Chat
-Response by keyword matching or some(regular) expressions matching.
+Based on regular expression matching.